0506-kv/Kv0506/README.md

 # Kv0506
-This is dem0 for Git &amp; GitHub
+This is demo for Git &amp; GitHub.